gupta-akshay/portfolio-v2/README.md

 - 🌃 Dark/Light theme (For both vampires and humans)
 - 📝 Blog with CMS (Because WordPress is too mainstream)
 - 📧 Contact form with validation:
+  - **TanStack Form** for reactive form management
+  - **Zod schema validation** for type-safe input validation
-  - Real-time field validation
+  - Real-time field validation with instant feedback
-  - Smart error handling
+  - Smart error handling with specific error messages
-  - Rate limiting (5 requests per 15 minutes)
+  - Rate limiting (5 requests per 15 minutes) with atomic operations
-  - Spam protection with Upstash Redis
+  - Spam protection with Upstash Redis (fallback to in-memory)
-  - Email delivery tracking
+  - Email delivery tracking with Resend
+  - HTML sanitization for security
-  - Mobile-optimized layout
+  - Mobile-optimized layout with responsive design
 - 🎵 Audio Player Extraordinaire:
-  - Waveform visualization (It's not just a line, it's art!)
+  - **Web Audio API** with real-time waveform visualization (It's not just a line, it's art!)
-  - Mini visualizer (Like a disco ball for your ears)
+  - **Mini visualizer** with 60 FPS target and frame limiting (Like a disco ball for your ears)
-  - AWS S3 + CloudFront streaming (Global CDN-powered tunes)
+  - **AWS S3 + CloudFront streaming** with signed URLs (Global CDN-powered tunes)
-  - Smart metadata parsing (It reads file names better than I read documentation)
+  - **Smart metadata parsing** from file names (It reads file names better than I read documentation)
-  - Volume control (For when your neighbors complain)
+  - **Volume control** with gain node integration (For when your neighbors complain)
-  - Keyboard controls (For the mouse-averse)
+  - **Keyboard controls** for accessibility (For the mouse-averse)
-  - Queue management (Add tracks, reorder with drag & drop, and play what's next)
+  - **Advanced queue management**:
+    - Add tracks to queue with one click
+    - Drag & drop reordering functionality
-  - Shuffle mode (For the musically indecisive)
+    - Shuffle mode with smart track selection
-  - Progressive loading:
+    - Auto-queue remaining tracks when playing
+  - **Progressive loading** with robust error handling:
-    - Smart buffering
+    - Smart buffering with metadata preloading
-    - Automatic retry on failures
+    - Automatic retry on failures with exponential backoff
-    - Timeout handling
+    - Timeout handling for slow connections
+    - Atomic audio context management
-  - Mobile-optimized UI:
+  - **Mobile-optimized UI**:
-    - Swipe gestures (Up to expand, Down to minimize)
+    - Touch gestures (Swipe up to expand, down to minimize)
-    - Mini player with scrolling track names
+    - Mini player with animated scrolling track names
     - Fullscreen mode with touch-friendly controls
-    - Responsive visualizations
+    - Responsive visualizations that adapt to screen size
-    - Auto-adjusting layout for different screen sizes
+    - Auto-adjusting layout for different orientations
+  - **Download functionality** with direct file access

 ## 🎵 Music Player System